Identification and classification

 Shipping classifications identify two categories of infectious substances:

-- Category A: Exposure to can cause permanent disability or life-threatening/fatal disease in humans or animals.
+- Category A: Exposure to a Category A infectious substance can cause permanent disability or life-threatening/fatal disease in humans or animals.